-In addition, our Risk Control professionals provide guidance about associated risks to our customers who have incorporated "green" products or systems to help reduce carbon emissions and/or increase environmental sustainability.
+In addition, our Risk Control professionals can provide guidance about associated risks to our customers who have incorporated "green" products or systems to help reduce carbon emissions and/or increase environmental sustainability.
 These products and systems include, for example, solar panels on residential and commercial rooftops, lithium-ion batteries used to store solar energy and vegetative roofs on commercial buildings.

-Travelers Risk Control maintains technical committee memberships on the National Fire Protection Association (NFPA), the Underwriters Laboratories (UL) Standards Technical Panels, the Fire Protection Research Foundation's Property Insurance Research Group, the Organization of Scientific Area Committees for Forensic Science (OSAC) and other associations to help us research and evaluate the reliability and fire safety of "green" products and systems to determine how these products and systems impact fire, structural and safety exposures.
+Travelers Risk Control maintains technical committee memberships on the National Fire Protection Association Standards, the UL Solutions Fire Council, the Fire Protection Research Foundation's Property Insurance Research Group, the Organization of Scientific Area Committees for Forensic Science Standards and other associations to help us research and evaluate the reliability and fire safety of "green" products and systems to determine how these products and systems impact fire, structural and safety exposures.
 This knowledge is used to continually update our views and empowers our Risk Control professionals to help our customers mitigate the risks associated with changing climate conditions and "green" trends, with a goal of improving outcomes while strengthening customer relationships.